build-on-aws/bedrock-agent-txt2sql/README.md

 ![Bucket create 2](Streamlit_App/images/bucket_pic_2.png)

-- After creation, upload the .csv files located [here](https://github.com/build-on-aws/bedrock-agent-txt2sql/tree/main/s3data) to the s3 bucket.
+- After creation, upload the .csv files located [here](https://github.com/build-on-aws/bedrock-agent-txt2sql/tree/main/s3data) and the API schema for the Lambda [here](https://github.com/build-on-aws/bedrock-agent-txt2sql/blob/main/schema/athena-schema.json) to the s3 bucket.
-These 2 files contain mock data of customer and procedure information.
+These files contain mock data of customer and procedure information, and the schema that your Lambda needs for the Bedrock agent to communicate with it.
 We will use these files as the datasource for our Amazon Athena service to query from.
 Once the documents are uploaded, please review them.

 ![bucket domain data](Streamlit_App/images/bucket_domain_data.png)